We have forgotten what money is.

 Khal10 kept printing dollars whenever he thought the economy needed a boost.
 Things were great for a while, and then, as prices inflated he stopped printing and the economy crashed.
 The government decided they needed to do something to stimulate the economy.
 Khal10assured the leaders that massive government spending would boost the economy.
 The leaders agreed and embarked on great new projects like dams, bridges, roads, stadiums, government buildings, and other things the leaders wanted.
 These projects cost billions.
 The leaders raised taxes but the more they took through taxes the poorer the economy performed.
 People started grumbling.
 “What do we do?”, they asked Khal10.

 Khal10 said, “Leaders, you issue debt, I’ll buy it, and print dollars to pay you.
 Take the dollars and spend!
 The economy will recover and everything will be fine.”
 Which the government did.
-Pretty soon prices started going up and up and up and the central bank had to print more dollars to keep up with the demand.
+The new money was not based on real savings from production and pretty soon prices started going up and up and up and the central bank had to print more dollars to keep up with the demand.
 Folks seemed to be spending them as fast as they could as prices doubled.
 Who wanted dollars that depreciated in value?

 Meanwhile, Petyrson10 had a very nice business farming and making food products.
 But his workers were getting poorer because inflation caused prices to go up and up.
 He couldn’t raise his prices fast enough to keep up with wage demands.
 He said to his workers, “Look, I can pay you in dollars, but wouldn’t you like gold instead?”
 He explained that the dollar was going down in value relative to gold, and gold would buy more.
 It didn’t matter what the government did to the money as long as they held gold.
 The workers liked that so he issued gold deposit receipts on the gold he held in a vault deep under his estate.
 Holders could come in and demand and receive gold in the amount of the receipts.
 The workers really liked this because the gold held its value and inflation didn’t bother them at all and they all prospered.
 People started using these receipts all around town.